AzaZPPL/Timeleft-in-Hostname/README.md

 # Installation:
 1. Copy the .smx to your addons/sourcemod/plugins folder.
 2. Restart your server.

-Optional:
-3. Change settings in cfg/sourcemod/.cfg
+3. Change settings in cfg/sourcemod/plugin.timeleft-in-hostname.cfg

 # Usage:
 You can either add `{{timeleft}}` in your hostname and it will replace it with the time thats left